Privacy Policy

 All client records and counselling sessions are strictly confidential.
 A basic axiom of our policy is to never release information which individually identifies a client without informed consent, except in the circumstances outlined above.

-Records are necessary for professional maintenance of quality and continuity of service.
-They are useful in clinical supervision, evaluation and skill improvement, and also serve to assist FSYR in its accountability to clients, service purchasers, funders and agency contributors.
-Records are useful in the provision of statistical knowledge of client problems, services provided and service gaps.
+Records are also useful in the provision of statistical knowledge of client presenting concerns, services provided and service gaps.
 Records provide vital data required to assess the quality of service delivery during accreditation.

 Client Access to Records